 New Jersey Criminal Lawyers for Juveniles

-With a Division of Child Protection and Permanency (DCP&P) client it includes either a parents or anyone who has been charged with either an abuse or neglect of a child that is anyone under the age of 18, allegations can be for physical, emotional or sexual abuse.
-The Division has the ability to remove children from households and to interfere with the parents’ right to exercise custody.
-The Division can demand that individuals undertake certain type of services.
-Children can actually be physically removed from their parents and placed into foster care.
+Our attorneys have experience assisting clients who are being investigated by the Division of Child Protection and Permanency (DCP&P) or are facing a formal court action brought by the DCP&P. Such matters typically include parents or caregivers who have been accused of either an abuse or neglect of a child (anyone under the age of 18).
+These allegations can be for physical, emotional, or sexual abuse.
+The Division has the ability to remove children from households and interfere with the parents’ right to exercise custody.
+The Division can demand that individuals undertake certain a type of services.
+Children can be physically removed from their parents and placed into foster care.

 Print PDFRelated Videos